 Vitura encourages its employees and tenants to use public and low-impact transportation.
 Some 80% of its sites are located less than 200 meters from a bus, subway or RER rail station.

-In particular, on each site it provides:
+In particular, it provides on-site:

 - electric vehicle charging stations; - locker rooms, showers and bike parking at 80% of its properties; - paper and digital guides and information displays about the low-impact transportation facilities on offer.